 Pause or remove any irrelevant keywords that are overspending.
 Replace paused keywords with new ones.
-Pause, decrease bids for or remove any keywords that have lots of cost or clicks, but no conversions.
-Replace paused keywords with new ones.
-Pause, decrease bids for or remove keywords with consistently low click-through-rate (CTR).
-Replace paused keywords with new ones.
+Pause, decrease bids for, or remove any keywords that have lots of cost or clicks, but no conversions.
 In Google Ads, look at Search Terms and add relevant or high-performers (high CTR or conversions) as keywords.

-Since Grant requirements mean you must have at least two ads per ad groups, this gives you the opportunity to test ad copy.
+Since Grant requirements mean you must have at least two ads per ad group, this allows you to test ad copy.
 Over time, you can determine which ad has the best CTR.
-You can then choose to replace the lesser performing ad.
+You can then choose to replace the lesser-performing ad.

 Most nonprofits simply can’t compete in the crowded marketplaces of social media and digital advertising.
-Google Grants are helping thousands of organizations reclaim their spot in the front of users’ minds.
-The Grant has been helping nonprofits get an equal playing field in the online dialogue for over a decade.
+Google Ad Grants are helping thousands of organizations reclaim their spot in the front of users’ minds.
+The grants have been helping nonprofits get an equal playing field in the online dialogue for over a decade.

-The Google Ad Grant is the most effective way to serve targeted ads to your organization’s most important audiences, increase your organization’s reach by getting new visitors to sign up for your emails, increase donations and product sales, and raise awareness about your nonprofit by sending new visitors to your website each month.
+Google Ad Grants are the most effective way to serve targeted ads to your organization’s most important audiences, increase your organization’s reach by getting new visitors to sign up for your emails, increase donations and product sales, and raise awareness about your nonprofit by sending new visitors to your website each month.

-If you run into something you don’t understand, Google has free help resources that can help you get back on track.
+If you run into something you don’t understand, Google has free helpful resources that can help you get back on track.